 Making Sausages

-Making sausage is like making a hamburger - the meat is ground, salt, pepper, and the required spices are added, and then it is cooked.
+Making sausage is like making a hamburger - the meat is ground, salt, pepper, and the required spices are added and then cooked.
 If this prepared meat were stuffed into casings, it would become a sausage.
 People are continuously searching for a “magical recipe” that would create a wonderful sausage, unfortunately, recipes do not make sausages, we do.
-While various recipes usually get the spotlight (there are thousands on the Internet), the technical know-how behind preparing sausages is far more important.
+While various recipes usually get the spotlight (there are thousands online), the technical know-how behind preparing sausages is far more important.

 making sausages

 Probably the oldest illustration depicting pig slaughtering in 1420 Europe.
-A man dressed in blue cuts the throat of a hog with a knife, his helper dressed in green collects the blood and the lady holding the candle prepares to start the fire in a smokehouse in the back.
+A man dressed in blue cuts the throat of a hog with a knife, his helper dressed in green collects the blood, and the lady holding the candle prepares to start the fire in a smokehouse in the back.
 In practice they will save the best meats for eating, hams will be cured in salt for two weeks and the rest will go for different types of sausages.
-Collected blood will be used to make blood sausages, heads, and brains for headcheeses.
+Blood was collected to make blood sausages, heads, and brains for headcheeses.
 A pig is a unique animal where nothing is wasted.

 The sausage making process